 Every year, the week or so after Easter, we find the proverbial baby in a box on our doorstep.
-It might be because I’m known in the area chicken-keeping group I administer or because I’m recommended by local feed mills and farm-supply stores.
-Then again, our big FMA Farms sign is hard for anyone driving our rural highway to miss.
-Regardless of how, they do find us.
+It might be because I’m known in the area chicken-keeping group I administer.
+Perhaps local feed mills and farm-supply stores recommend me.

 Oh, yes, these young critters are definitely cute and cuddly that first day, and possibly the next few.
 But when the realization hits that these chicks have specific food, care and rearing requirements, that thoughtful Easter gift just isn’t quite as adorable any more.

 Sometimes it’s not even our doorstep.
 On two occasions, people have dumped boxes of chicks at the entrance to our driveway.
 Fortunately, we found them before the poor babies were exposed to the elements too long.
-Easter in Michigan is not known for its warm temperatures.
+Easter in Michigan doesn’t experience warm temperatures.